stijnwop/manureSystem/docs/PLACEABLES.md

 - isParkPlace: `true/false` This flags if the connector is just used to park the hose on.

 ## Adding ManureSystemStorage support
-> Before you continue make sure you finished adding the ManureSystemAvailabilityCheck in [Adding the ManureSystemAvailabilityCheck](https://github.com/stijnwop/manureSystem/blob/master/docs/PLACEABLES.md#adding-the-manuresystemavailabilitycheck).
+> Before continuing make sure you finished adding the ManureSystemAvailabilityCheck in [Adding the ManureSystemAvailabilityCheck](https://github.com/stijnwop/manureSystem/blob/master/docs/PLACEABLES.md#adding-the-manuresystemavailabilitycheck).

 Open your placeable xml file again.